RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor04.rst

-﻿Boolean Algebra
+Boolean Algebra
 ###############

-It is a branch of algebra where the values of the variables are 0 and 1, or false and true respectively.
+Is a branch of algebra where the values of all variables are either 0 or 1, or false and true respectively.
 There are only three operations, the logical conjunction denoted as ∧ or X, logical disjunction denoted as ∨ or + and logical negation denoted as ¬ or !.
-In this text we will use X, + and ! respectively as the logic gates and, or and negation.
+In this text we will use X, + and ! respectively as the logic gates AND, OR and negation (NOT).

 Axioms of Boolean Algebra
 =========================